BioBoost/course-object-oriented-programming-with-cpp/docs/06-the-compilation-process/README.md

 The corresponding `.h` file contains:

-* class declarations,
+* class definition,
 * function prototypes,
 * and extern variables (again, for global variables).
 * The purpose of the .h files is to export "services" to other .cpp files.

 For example, suppose you wrote a `Vector` class.
-You would have an `.h` file which included the class declaration.
+You would have an `.h` file which included the class definition.
 Suppose you needed a `Vector` in an `ArrayList` class.
 Then, you would write `#include "vector.h"`.

 Why all the talk about how `.cpp` files get compiled in C++?
 Because of the way C++ compiles files, makefiles can take advantage of the fact that when you have many `.cpp` files, it's not necessary to recompile all the files when you make changes.
 You only need to recompile a small subset of the files.
 Back in the old days, a makefile was even more convenient as compiling was very slow.
 Therefore, having to avoid recompiling every single file meant saving a lot of time.